pw398/pw398.github.io/_posts/2025-05-12-MySQL-via-Shell-and-Python.md

 Let's get a little fancier.
 Below, we will join more than two tables together, getting the number of employees, number of customers, and sum of payments per office for 2003.

-The <code>DISTINCT</code> keyword will allow us to, not just count the number of rows in the database, as <code>COUNT</code> does, but rather, count the number of unique values for the specified field.
+The <code>DISTINCT</code> keyword will allow us to not just count the number of rows in the database, as <code>COUNT</code> would, but rather, count the number of unique values for the specified field.
 In this case, the level of detail will be by office.

 Instead of an <code>INNER JOIN</code>, we will use a <code>LEFT JOIN</code>, which means we keep all records from the 'left' table (i.e., the first one mentioned, offices), and bring in matches from the other tables, but associate null values for the right table with entries on the left which cannot be matched to.